Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

 !!!
 Hint

+    Before deploying remote calculations for the first time, ensure that the following can be done successfully:

+    1. Run a sample recipe on your local machine, if possible.

-    Before deploying remote calculations for the first time, make sure you can run locally without a workflow manager.
-Once you are confident that works, try submitting running that same Python script on your desired computing resource (e.g. by submitting it as a job to the scheduler).
+    2. Run that same Python script on your desired computing resource (e.g. by submitting it as a job to the scheduler).
+Make sure that the `WORKFLOW_ENGINE` setting is set to "local" on the remote machine.

     These preliminary tests will help you identify potential issues early on.

 ## Pre-Requisites